 Raising an Athlete: Preventing Sports Injuries in Children

 Sports-related injuries are the leading cause of injury among adolescents.
-Dual-fellowship trained pediatric orthopedic and sports medicine surgeon, Alfred Mansour, M.D., team physician for the NBA Houston Rockets, little league coach, parent of three and former NCAA All-American athlete, shares his tried-and-true advice for parents of kids with big dreams.
+Dual-fellowship trained pediatric orthopedic and sports medicine surgeon, Alfred A. Mansour, III, MD, team physician for the NBA Houston Rockets, little league coach, parent of three and former NCAA All-American athlete, shares his tried-and-true advice for parents of kids with big dreams.

 How do you choose a sport for your child?